VikrantCodes/Portfolio/README.md

 Hello,
-This is a simple portfolio webpage implementation using HTML, CSS and JavaScript.
+this is a simple portfolio webpage implementation using HTML, CSS and JavaScript.